KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ---

 ## Setting up Iguana
-You will need to do this on both servers individually.
+You will need to do this on both servers individually and use port 7776 for your Main Server and port 7779 for the 3rd Party Server.

 ### Clone the source